 We are accountable for the way we use Pupil Premium and must demonstrate impact.

-We believe strongly that the pupil premium should be used creatively to make enhanced impact on children to FSM.
-Evidence – e.g recent Sutton Trust report – suggests that “catch up” programmes that are not tailored to individual needs are often ineffective.
+We believe strongly that the pupil premium should be used creatively to make enhanced impact on children entitled to FSM.
+Evidence, eg the recent Sutton Trust report, suggests that ‘catch up’ programmes that are not tailored to individual needs are often ineffective.